Workout guide

 It will make you more powerful on the machine and noticeably fitter through your legs, trunk, and upper back.
 Short maximal efforts recruit a lot of muscle mass.
 If hypertrophy is the main goal, keep rowing but add squats, hinges, and presses in the gym — the two complement each other well.

-How many erg sessions per week do I need for strength gains?+
+How many rowing sessions per week do I need for strength gains?+

 This plan uses two hard sessions weekly, which is enough stimulus when each workout is truly intense.
 You should finish knowing you worked — not destroyed, but not fresh either.
 Leave at least one easy day between power days so quality stays high.